mverboom/asker/Readme.md

 **Example**

-Show a selection box with all usernames previously obtained with an action and assign it to the variable USER.
+Show a selection box with all usernames previously obtained with an action (assigned to %LIST%) and assign it to the variable USER.
+Ten users will be displayed at once.

-`item[] = select,%USER%,%OUTPUT%,"Choose user"`
+`item[] = select,10,%USER%,%LIST%,"Choose user"`

 #### checkbox